• Loon Sounds

 Can I control the view?

-The camera view is programmed to periodically rotate through a sequence of preset scenes.
 At times, the LPC staff may take control of the camera and change the scene or follow interesting events.
 If you want a specific view, send an email to looncam@loon.org or mention your request in the YouTube chat room.
 If a loon cam operator is on-duty, your request may be granted.

 Can I make the picture bigger?